 As companies move to consumption-based models, they need help establishing price.
 In the near term, linking price paid to value received, then measuring and iterating, is essential – which is why the flexibility of an agile monetization platform is key.
 Price Optimization and Management tools are available and most effective where the business model is a physical good or a service, like plane or train tickets, or where high volumes of simple transactions or high volumes of customers are involved.
 Recurring revenue models and subscription-based businesses, on the other hand, are typically more complex with significantly lower data volumes.
 However, as AI and machine learning technologies improve at utilizing sparse amounts of data, expect these price optimization tools to evolve and become both available and of great value to recurring revenue businesses as well.

-To watch the entire presentation, please check out the on-demand recording of Monetization Trends in Enterprise Businesses.
+To watch the entire presentation, check out the on-demand recording of Monetization Trends in Enterprise Business.

 1: Source: IDC Survey of Monetization SaaS Vendors, May 2021

 2: Source: Future Enterprise Resiliency & Spending Survey Wave 7, IDC, August 2021

 3: Source: Future Enterprise Resiliency & Spending Survey -Wave 9, IDC, October 2021